When you integrate Google Tag Manager (GTM) with Spiffy we’ll handle passing checkout events and purchase data events to GTM’s Data Layer

 }

-event contains standard page view data.
-You can trigger based of this event although we recommend setting up page view triggers off of spiffyPageView
+The event contains standard page view data.
+You can trigger based of this event although we recommend setting up page view triggers off of spiffyPageViewhistory_change events in GTM.

 Spiffy is a single-page application that doesnt fully reload on each subsequent page change (hence the speed!) so standard page view events dont fire properly.